-Forgive us, Elvis, but you’re taking the backseat to a different sort of brilliance in this note.
-Take a peek, dear reader, at the peanut butter cookie crust in the recipe below.
-There’s some brilliance lurking there.
-Two types of brilliance, actually.
-One is the notion of using crushed peanut butter cookies for the pie crust in lieu of a graham cracker crust.
-The other moment of monumental incredibleness is the act of sneaking bacon (bacon!) into that peanut butter cookie crust.
-The saltiness and smokiness counter the sweetness in a way that makes our knees wobble.
-If this just isn’t your thing, omit the pig.
-But don’t say we didn’t try to tempt you.
+We can’t help falling in love with this peanut butter pie for several reasons—among them are two sorts of brilliance lurking in the peanut butter cookie crust.
+One sort of brilliance is using crushed peanut butter cookies for the pie crust in lieu of a graham cracker crust.
+The other moment of heartbreaking brilliance is the act of sneaking bacon (bacon!) into the cookie crust.
+We know what you’re thinking.
+Yet the saltiness and smokiness and sweetness tug at one another in a way that makes our knees wobble.
+We think it’ll do the same to you.

 Peanut Butter Pie Recipe

 - For the peanut butter cookie crust